 The organizers hoped the dinner would serve as a means of escape from this institutional insularity and create a community outside of it.
 “We wanted to give students a chance to connect and share experiences with other students from other institutions,” Suarez shared.
 Dunn added that dialogue helps break assumptions that students make about one another, emphasizing the importance of leaning in when presented with unfamiliar views.
 “It helps to foster understanding about the culture and values of a different campus,” she said.
 “We can appreciate common ground as well as help develop skills that promote engagement even when someone’s perspective is different or at odds with your own.”

 As a component of SUNY New Paltz’s Stepping into Diversity programming—a program aimed at building students’ leadership skills with a focus on diversity, inclusion and conversation about each—the dinner used prompts about feelings of inclusion or exclusion to facilitate conversation between students of both schools, who mingled at their cross-institutional dinner tables.
 Students generally had the opportunity to speak with someone outside of their school because the schools were fairly evenly matched: According to Taylor, there were 18 Vassar students and 20 SUNY New Paltz students present.
 However, Vassar attendee Ivanna Guerra ’20 noticed that New Paltz students outnumbered Vassar students, since some Vassar participants were unable to attend last minute.
-“More students should look out for these events,” she wrote in an email interview.
+“More students should look out for these events,” she said.

 The conversations took place in small groups.
 Participants reflected on the prompts, then wrote down their thoughts prior to sharing with the rest of the table. “[This format] allow[ed] space for those who need a little more time to process and also allow[ed] for equity in sharing—[so that] those who are more extroverted or verbal don’t end up monopolizing the conversation,” Taylor described of the Think, Write, Speak modality.